pace-neutrons/pace-developers/optimisation/design/Model_Optimisation_Design.md

 In C++ both of these can be defined through appropriate usage of templates and the [Function objects library](https://en.cppreference.com/w/cpp/utility/functional).
 In Python the `inspect` module can be used to determine this information.
-In MATLAB it *may* be possible to obtain this information from a function definition through use of [partially-documented meta functions](http://undocumentedmatlab.com/articles/function-definition-meta-info) and, possibly, enforced of the usage of [Function Argument Validation](https://mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) but with so much uncertainty this should be left as a stretch goal.
+In MATLAB it *may* be possible to obtain this information from a function definition through use of [partially-documented meta functions](http://undocumentedmatlab.com/articles/function-definition-meta-info) and, possibly, enforced usage of [Function Argument Validation](https://mathworks.com/help/matlab/matlab_prog/function-argument-validation-1.html) in user functions but with so much uncertainty this should be left as a stretch goal.

 The `OptFunction` object must  contain methods to: